Everything You Need to Know About Silver Nova and Silver Ray

 Doing something well is commendable; doing something new and doing it well defines vision.
-Silver Nova, Silversea’s newest 728-passenger ship carrying 556 crew is not only a continuation of a legacy in luxury voyages but also represents a bold way forward for the brand.
+Silversea’s Silver Ray and Silver Nova, its newest 728-passenger ships, are not only a continuation of a legacy in luxury voyages but also represents a bold way forward for the brand.

-Beginning with its basic structure, Nova’s difference extends to its steel frame.
-This ship, the first in the new Nova Class for Silversea, will become the largest and most spacious of the Silversea fleet, thanks to a “horizontal” design.
+Beginning with its basic structure, the Nova class ships extend to their steel frames.
+The Nova Class vessels are the largest and most spacious of the Silversea fleet, thanks to a “horizontal” design.

-The design difference of Silver Nova also extends to its all-balcony suites, which includes some of the best views.
+The design difference of Silver Nova and Silver Ray also extends to its all-balcony suites, which features the incredible views you’d expect.
 A contemporary aesthetic is paired with additional open-air spaces, creating Silversea’s strong connection between the ship and guests’ surroundings.

 Silver Nova Otium suite